 Color your own: Counties of Missouri - This PowerPoint file allows you to create your own customized State map by filling in colors for each county, adding a title and a legend.
 Instructions are included on the map.

 The Missouri State Emergency Operations Center utilizes interactive Web applications to enhance situational awareness.
 During an event, real-time data feeds are combined with base layers and custom tools that are viewed in a map format.
 Since its inception, MO-COP has proven to be a useful tool.
-To see how MO-COP is used during an actual emergency, view an example--a 2009 severe weather event.
+To see how MO-COP is used during an actual emergency, view an example.